IMS94/chr247.com/readme.md

           DB_USERNAME=<Your DB Username>
           DB_PASSWORD=<Your DB Password>
           ```
-    - Run `composer install` with the project root.

     - Run database migrations and seeds with `php artisan migrate:refresh --seed`
     - Run `php artisan serve`
 - Visit [http://localhost:8000] to view the webapp.
 You can use the login